poseidon/matchbox/Documentation/bootcfg.md

         }
     }

-The `"boot"` settings will be used to render configs to the network boot programs used in PXE, iPXE, or Pixiecore setups.
+The `"boot"` settings will be used to render configs to network boot programs used in PXE, iPXE, or Pixiecore setups.
 You may reference remote kernel and initrd assets or [local assets](#assets).

-To use cloud-config, set the `cloud-config-url` kernel option to the `bootcfg` [Cloud-Config endpoint](api.md#cloud-config) `/cloud?param=val`, which will render the `cloud_id` file.
+To use cloud-config, set the `cloud-config-url` kernel option to reference the `bootcfg` [Cloud-Config endpoint](api.md#cloud-config), which will render the `cloud_id` file.

-To use Ignition, set the `coreos.config.url` kernel option to the `bootcfg` [Ignition endpoint](api.md#ignition-config) `/ignition?param=val`, which will render the `ignition_id` file.
+To use Ignition, set the `coreos.config.url` kernel option to reference the `bootcfg` [Ignition endpoint](api.md#ignition-config), which will render the `ignition_id` file.
 Be sure to add the `coreos.first_boot` option as well.

 ## Groups and Metadata

 Groups define a set of required tags which match zero or more machines.
 Machines matching a group will boot and provision themselves according to the group's `spec` and metadata.
-Currently, `bootcfg` loads group definitions from a YAML config file specified by the `-config` flag.
-When running `bootcfg` as a container, it is easiest to keep the config file in the [data](#data) directory so it is mounted and versioned.

-Define a list of named groups, name the `Spec` that should be applied, add the tags required to match the group, and add your own `metadata` needed to render your Ignition or Cloud configs.
+Define a list of groups, name the `Spec` that should be applied, add the tags required to match each group, and add any `metadata` needed to render the templates in your Ignition or Cloud configs.

-Here is an example `bootcfg` config.yaml:
+Here is an example `/etc/bootcfg.conf` YAML file:

     ---
     api_version: v1alpha1